borglab/gtsfm/assets/MULTIVIEW_OPTIMIZER.md

 ### Rotation averaging

-The rotation averaging stages initializes the absolute 3D rotation in the world frame for all cameras by solving an optimization problem.
+The rotation averaging module initializes the absolute 3D rotation in the world frame for all cameras by solving an optimization problem.
 We use the [Shonan Rotation Averaging](https://dellaert.github.io/ShonanAveraging/) implementation from GTSAM.

 ### Translation averaging

-The translation averaging stages initializes the absolute 3D translations of the cameras in the world frame by solving an optimization problem.
+The translation averaging module initializes the absolute 3D translations of the cameras in the world frame by solving an optimization problem.
 We use a modified implementation of the [1DSfM](https://www.cs.cornell.edu/projects/1dsfm/) translation averaging formulation.

 We support an optional outlier rejection step that rejects two-view relative translations using the MFAS outlier rejection method proposed in 1DSfM.
 We also support estimating the 3D locations of the landmarks by optimizing jointly with the camera translations with camera-landmark direction constraints.

 ### Data association

-The data association step aggregates 2-view point correspondences into 2D tracks and triangulates them using the initialized camera poses.
+The data association step aggregates 2-view point correspondences into 2D multi-view tracks and triangulates them using the initialized camera poses.
 We discard tracks that have a high reprojection error post triangulation or a very low triangulation angle.

 ### Bundle adjustment

 This stage jointly optimizes the 6DoF camera poses and the 3D locations of the landmarks using the reprojection error.
-We do multiple iterations of bundle adjustment, rejecting landmarks that have a high reprojection error after each iteration, with a progressively tightening reprojection error threshold.
+We do multiple iterations of bundle adjustment, rejecting landmarks that have a high reprojection error after each iteration, while progressively tightening the reprojection error threshold.